MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     _Connecting with a GitHub account_

-1. On the "Authorize application" page, click **Authorize application**.
-If you are asked to sign in to GitHub, do so with your GitHub user name and password.
+1. If you already have a Visual Studio Mobile Center account, go to Step 5.
+Otherwise, on the "Authorize application" page, click **Authorize application**.
+If you are asked to sign in to GitHub, sign in with your GitHub user name and password.

     ![Authorizing an application](Images/web-authorize-github.png)